Estimated Awards and FAFSA Corrections

 Students or parents who file an amended return cannot use the IRS Data Retrieval Tool, and if they amend the return after using the DRT to fill out the FAFSA, AU cannot rely on that data.
-Instead, students or parents will need to provide the following information to complete verification:
+Instead, students or parents must provide the following information to complete verification:

 1. A signed copy of the IRS Form 1040X - Amended tax return that was filed, and

 - A signed copy of the original tax return (either form 1040, 1040A, or 1040EZ) that was filed or an IRS transcript of the original return.